Celebrating San Isidro in Madrid – Updated for 2026 (May 15)

 San Isidro Celebration

 Although you will be able to see evidence of the festivities all over the city, officially organized events will unfold primarily at the Matadero Madrid, la Plaza Mayor, la Pradera de San Isidro, and Vistillas gardens.
 There are many things planned this and every year, including more than 50 free musical concerts and typical foods.
-You can find more specifics here and at the official site which is in Spanish (thee official schedule of events is generally not available in it's entirety until early May.
+You can find more specifics here and at the official site which is in Spanish (the official schedule of events is generally not available in it's entirety until early May.
 One thing we hope you get to see other than the Chotis being performed are the Gigantes y Cabezudos (Processional Giants with big heads, photos above).
 In 2025 it was held on May 10th at 11:30 AM.
 Following is from the official brochure (translated from Spanish):

-San Isidro Schedule 2025
+San Isidro Schedule 2026

-When: 8 May, 18:30
+When: 7 May, 18:30 parade / 20:00 proclamation

 Where: Plaza de la Villa

-Gigantes y Cabezudos – Street parade
+Gigantes y Cabezudos (Street Parades)

-Where: Pradera de San Isidro (Paseo de la Ermita del Santo)
+Where: Pradera de San Isidro, Paseo de la Ermita del Santo

 Where: Plaza Mayor

-Getting there: Metro Sol; pedestrian access and security checks
+Getting there: Metro Sol; pedestrian access and security checks at plaza entrances

-Las Vistillas – indie, folk and DJ sets
+Las Vistillas (Indie, Folk, and DJ Sets)

 Getting there: Metro Puerta de Toledo